Gratitude and Acknowledgment: A Vital Part of Life’s Story

 My Father instilled in me a growth mindset and set an excellent example as a leader.
 And my Mother has always been a source of unconditional love and inculcated resilience.

-I owe a debt of gratitude to my mentors and friends, each of whom played a crucial role.
+I owe a debt of gratitude to my mentors and friends (in the order I met them), each of whom played a crucial role.

 I also owe a gratitude who indirectly taught and inspired me to become who I am today.

 My expression of gratitude would be incomplete without acknowledging the significant influence of Patrick Henry Winston – an American computer scientist, Professor at MIT, and writer.
 Though we have never met, he has been a great source of inspiration for me.
 His communication teachings have profoundly impacted my growth, and I will always be grateful for his contributions.